eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 ## 4. Start up TrustEVM-node (silkworm node)

-A TrustEVM-node is a node process of the virtual ethereum blockchain that validates virtual ethereum blocks and service the requests coming from TrustEVM-RPC.
+A TrustEVM-node is a node process of the virtual ethereum blockchain that validates virtual ethereum blocks and serves the requests coming from TrustEVM-RPC.
 It will not produce blocks.
 However, it will consume blocks from Antelope node and convert Antelope blocks into Virutal Ethereum blocks in a deterministic way.

-To set it up, we need to prepare a genesis of the virtual ethereum that maps to the same EVM state of the evm account of the Antelope chain that just initialized in the previous step.
+To set it up, we need to first make up a genesis of the virtual ethereum blockchain that maps to the same EVM state of the evm account of the Antelope chain that just initialized in the previous steps.

 This is a EVM genesis example:
 ```